miroslaws8/notification-system/README.md

 The command adds a new message to redis to test sending the notification.

+### Message Service

+Channel handler, sending messages through the channel using the required template.

 ### Install

 1. Set up the env variable (db, redis, test email)